ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

   - **`sync-translations.yml`**: This workflow synchronizes updated translations to the respective language branches for preview purposes on the corresponding websites.

 - **`main`**
-  This branch stays in sync with the upstream repository through GitHub Actions running on the `dev` branch.
-It is also used to update certain codes we intend to propose to the original repository.
+  This branch stays in sync with the upstream repository through GitHub Actions, which runs on the `dev` branch.
+It also updates specific codes we intend to propose to the original repository.

 - **`l10n_main`**
   This branch includes all changes from the `main` branch and translations from Crowdin.
 All modifications in this branch are periodically committed to the upstream repository using a new sub-branch named `l10n_main_[some data]`.

 - **`l10n_feat` or `l10n_feat_[specific functions]`**
   This branch will include changes to code or documentation related to the translation system.
-Once all content is finalized, the changes in this branch will be merged into `l10_main`.
+Once you finalize all content, the changes in this branch will be merged into `l10_main`.

 - **`[lang]_preview`**
   These branches are designated for specific language previews, such as `ko_preview` for Korean and `ja_preview` for Japanese.
 They allow us to preview the website in different languages.